H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

 .PARAMETER IncludeResourcePolicyContributorRole
     Include Resource Policy Contributor role in the delegation.
 Required for Azure Policy assignments.
 Default: $true

+.PARAMETER IncludeUserAccessAdministratorRole
+    Include User Access Administrator role in the delegation.
+Required for assigning roles to managed identities created by Azure Policy.
+This is added as an eligible authorization requiring PIM activation.
+Default: $true

 .PARAMETER SkipVerification
     Skip the verification step after deployment.